supertestnet/8bit-cpu-for-bitvm/README.md

 # How to use the compiler

 Create a .asm file with your program in it.
 See the example .asm programs included in this repository for help with getting the syntax right.
+Some of the programs are also explained below, under Sample Programs, in case you have trouble understanding how Assembly works.
+Also feel free to jump in [our telegram chat](https://t.me/bitvm_chat) and ask for help.
 To test a program, first run the compiler like this:

 ```
 python3 compiler.py my_program.asm -o my_program.bin